Endeavour Inlet: History

-In 1903 early New Zealand conservationist & owner of The Wellington Biscuit and Confectionery Company on Farish St, Wellington Patrick Grieve Howden bought one thousand acres of forest in the back Eastern arm of the inlet, and built a holiday home there.
-His son, Captain Harry Howden R.N., took over the property after his father's death in 1914 & in 1937 converted it to a private scenic reserve, before bequeathing it to the country as a scenic reserve and bird sanctuary in 1961.
+In 1903 early New Zealand conservationist and owner of The Wellington Biscuit and Confectionery Company on Farish St, Wellington Patrick Grieve Howden bought one thousand acres of forest in the back Eastern arm of the inlet, and built a holiday home there.
+His son, Captain Harry Howden R.N., took over the property after his father's death in 1914 and in 1937 converted it to a private scenic reserve, before bequeathing it to the country as a scenic reserve and bird sanctuary in 1961.
 The Howden homestead is now part of Furneaux Lodge.